USENET Provider Reviews

 How to use Usenet?
 How to get started with Usenet?

-Now you’re free to start downloading.
-To find content easier choose one of the best NZB sites that are available today.
-TOP NZB Sites will help to ensure a 99% completion rate.
-There are plenty of NZB sites out there, varying greatly in usefulness.
+TOP NZB Sites can also help to ensure a 99% completion rate.
+There are plenty of NZB sites out there, varying greatly in features and usenetfulness.
 My current favourite is NZBGeek.

 All you need to do is search for what you’re looking for, select the relevant posts, download the .nzb file.
 Click the cloud icon to start your NZB download.

-Newshosting Newsreader will download everything automatically, and even decompress and repair it when needed.
+The Newshosting Newsreader, included with all their Usenet access accounts, supports NZBs and will download everything automatically, and even decompress and repair it when needed.

-As you can see above, the video files are downloading at a speed of 46 MB/s.
+As you can see above, the USENET files are downloading at a speed of 46 MB/s.

-Having a reliable Usenet account and a good NZB Site will almost always ensure 100% completion of all the downloads.
+A good NZB Site will almost always ensure 100% completion of all the downloads as long as you use a USENET provider with high quality retention.
 We didn’t run into a single broken download during our time with Newshosting, so we have no complaints when it comes to completion rate.